-According to the National Institute on Drug Abuse, detox is an important part of addiction recovery, but it’s not enough to effectively address a severe substance use disorder.
+According to the NCBI, detox is an important part of addiction recovery, but it’s not enough to effectively address a severe substance use disorder.

 After you complete detox, clinicians will help you find the next level of care that fits your specific needs.

 If you have high-level medical or psychological needs after detox, you might go through inpatient treatment that involves 24-hour medically monitored care each day.